A Renovated Church for Christmas

 What we see today!

 The Church as we see it today is laid out in crucifix form on an east-west axis; the design is actually nearly identical to the original Basilica of Saint Peter in Rome.
 The famous Door of Humility, the primary entrance to the Church of the Nativity, is all that remains of a traditional three-door archway leading into the large double-columned nave of the Church.
-The columns themselves are adorned with the painted images of saints and include some Crusader graffiti, but of primary interest is “Mary’s Column” on the southern side of the interior column which includes five finger-sized holes.
-One tradition from the Mamluk and Ottoman Era is that once when the church was threatened by a hostile force, the Virgin Mary sent out a swarm of wasps from the five holes to attach the invaders and save the Church.
+The columns themselves are adorned with painted images of saints and include some Crusader graffiti, but of primary interest is “Mary’s Column” on the southern side of the interior column which includes five finger-sized holes.
+One tradition from the Mamluk and Ottoman Era is that once when the church was threatened by a hostile force, the Virgin Mary sent out a swarm of wasps from the five holes to attack the invaders and save the Church.
 At one time the upper walls of the Church were covered with mosaics from the Crusader Era, of which now less than a tenth survive, as well as beautiful geometric mosaics patterns on the floor, which while still in existence, are now almost entirely covered with large slabs of stone save for a few sections which have been cleared for the benefit of pilgrims to examine.
-The principal altar of the Church is under control of the Greek Orthodox, while a side chapel for the Armenian and Syriac Churches is supplemented is to be found on the right-side of the altar.
+The principal altar of the Church is under the control of the Greek Orthodox, while a side chapel for the Armenian and Syriac Churches is supplemented and is to be found on the right side of the altar.
 Under the primary altar is the grotto itself; thirty-three steps representing the thirty-three years of Christ leading to the birth of Jesus descend down to where the star of Bethlehem shone down, illuminating the infant Jesus, “the Light of the World,” (John 8:12) and the adjacent manger where Christ was first laid after the Virgin Mary gave birth to Him.
 Among the symbols of Bethlehem are the fourteen-point star symbolizing the three times fourteen generations of ancestors of Jesus from Abraham.

 Now nearing the end of 2019, the Church has been restored to much of its former beauty, structurally sound and scrubbed of centuries of soot and grime.
-The renovations efforts have been so successful, in fact, that UNESCO (United Nations Educational, Scientific and Cultural Organization) removed the Church of the Nativity from its list of endangered world heritage sites this past July.
+The renovation efforts have been so successful, in fact, that UNESCO (United Nations Educational, Scientific and Cultural Organization) removed the Church of the Nativity from its list of endangered world heritage sites this past July.

 Treasures Have Been Discovered